gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/06-create-a-virtual-machine.md

 resource-heavy calculations, or to host content.
 For this tutorial, we want a virtual machine that serves content that users can access over the internet.

-To make our virutal machine accessible, we must give it a reliable online address.
+To make our virtual machine accessible, we must give it a reliable online address.
 To do so, we create a network interface with a static public IP address.
 With a public IP address, we can define network security rules that allow other computers to access our virtual machine.